jsmit257/userservice/nginx/README.md

 Since any API host exposes the same interface, it doesn't matter which database you use.
 The current defaults assume a a host named `servicetester` on port `3000`.
 These values should really come from the command line.

-All the resources for the web server, except jQuery, are in the `index.html` file, so it can serve as a reference for ajax calls and wonky redirect handling.
+All the resources for the test harness, except jQuery, are in the `index.html` file, so it can serve as a reference for ajax calls and wonky redirect handling.

 Could possibly add more interfaces to the server - all the services are exposed in the config already, just not trying to make a project out of a table editor/index lister.
 Would be neat though.
 Also, curiously not secure.